annefou/shyft-doc/sphinx/installing.rst

 intended use.
 We categorize users into several categories:

 - **users** are those interested in using Shyft for hydrologic analysis.
-First time users should probably start with `Using a Conda channel to install a pre-built binary`_ to at least gain familiarity of the functionality of the framework.
+First time users should probably start with :ref:`user-install` to at least gain familiarity of the functionality of the framework.
 - **contributers** are those who will explore the Python api and may contribute back to the project.
-If you want to modify Python source code, then you will have to `Install from source`_, but not necessarily `Build from source`_.
+You may want to modify Python source code, so you should follow the :ref:`contrib-install`.
 - **developers** are those who are interested in the C++ core, and are interested in creating their own algorithms.
 Advance programming skills and familiarity is required.
-Developers will want to `Build from source`_.
+Developers will want to see both the :ref:`contrib-install` and :ref:`dev-install` documentation.

 The reason to categorize users relates to the installation requirements.
-For **users** it is not necessary to build/compile the C++ core, and one can simply use available distributions. **contributors** also don't need to build the C++ core, but will want to clone the repository to have access to the Python source code -- mostly for making modifications to orchestration.
+For **users** it is not necessary to build/compile the C++ core, and one can simply use available distributions. **Contributors** also don't need to build the C++ core, but will want to clone the repository to have access to the Python source code -- mostly for making modifications to orchestration.

-Shyft is developed for both Unix-like (*nix) and Windows operating systems, though we have a strong preference for linux.
+Shyft is developed for both Unix-like and Windows operating systems, though we have a strong preference for linux.

 .. contents::

+    :caption: Contents
     :local:
     :depth: 1

 System Requirements